Restructuring to get rid of an employee

 Performance reviews not only clarify objectives and provide a way to measure achievement, they give managers and employees the opportunity to solve problems together.

-If an employee’s performance gets increasingly poor and they show little sign of improvement, they may need more targeted performance management – such as a performance improvement plan (PIP) – to get them back on track.
+If an employee’s performance deteriorates over time and they show little sign of improvement, they may need more targeted performance management – such as a performance improvement plan (PIP) – to get them back on track.

 Dealing with bad behaviour

-Like poor performance, it’s always better to address negative behaviour when it’s at a low level.
+Like poor performance, it’s always better to address negative behaviour early, before it escalates.
 This may not be the easiest or most comfortable option, but it is better than letting it get established (at which point it could be affecting the whole team or business).
+Remember, the standard that you walk past is the standard that you accept!

-If the employment relationship is strong, then most issues can be managed and resolved without needing formal process.
+If the employment relationship is strong, then you should be able to manage most issues without requiring a formal process.

 It often boils down to making the person aware of the problem and then working with them to change the undesirable behaviour into something more constructive.